space-sh/docker-compose/doc/examples.md

 ---
 # Docker Compose Module

-The SpaceGal Docker Compose module is an interface to the Docker Compose command line tool.
+The Space.sh Docker Compose module is an interface to the Docker Compose command line tool.
-By having an interface to the Docker compose tool we can apply the SpaceGal Shell power to it.
+By having an interface to the Docker compose tool we can apply the Space.sh power to it.

 ## Deploy a compose file over SSH